 A social hour and optional potluck of appetizers and desserts will begin at 6:30 pm, followed by the program at 7:30 pm.
-Members are especially invited to this annual OCHS gathering.
+Members are especially invited to this annual OCHS gathering after our traditional summer break.
 The event is also open to the public.
-(Potluck food items are encouraged but not required.)
+(If you have a favorite dish you’d like to share, bring it along.
+Potluck food items are encouraged but not required.)

 Steve Long, founder and Board Advisor of the San Onofre Parks Foundation, and Blythe Wilson, Regional Interpretive Specialist for California State Parks’ Orange Coast District, will discuss the motivations behind the creation of the first state beaches in the California State Park System: Doheny State Beach (in Dana Point) and San Clemente State Beach.
 They will also highlight the legacy of natural and cultural preservation at nearby San Onofre State Beach and beyond.

 California’s first state beach was donated for public use by oil tycoon Edward L. Doheny in 1931.
 It was officially named Doheny State Beach in 1963.